-- NOTICE: 1.
-Methyl alcohol base antifreeze is not recommended because of its effect on the non-metallic components of the cooling system and because of its low boiling point. - 2.
-High silicate antifreeze is not recommended because of causing serious silica gelation problems. - 3.
+NOTICE: 1.
+Methyl alcohol base antifreeze is not recommended because of its effect on the non-metallic components of the cooling system and because of its low boiling point.

+- Nigh silicate antifreeze is not recommended because of causing serious silica gelation problems. - 3.
 Usage and mixing ratio etc. should be followed to the antifreeze manufacture's recommendations.

-ENGINE OIL
+3. ENGINE OIL

 Engine oil viscosity largely affects engine startability, so the use of lubricant with selected viscosity according to the atmospheric temperature is important.
+(Refer to page 23 - 24)

-At low atmospheric temperature, engine oil viscosity will increase to cause hard engine starting.
+At low atmospheric temperature, engine oil viscosity wilt increase to cause hard engine starting.